-2017 COMPENSATION OF DIRECTORS
+2018 COMPENSATION OF DIRECTORS

 We provide competitive compensation to our non-employee directors that enables us to attract and retain high quality directors, provides them with compensation at a level that is consistent with our compensation objectives, and encourages their ownership of our stock to further align their interests with those of our shareholders.
-Our directors who are our full-time employees receive no additional compensation for service as a member of our Board of Directors.
+Directors who are our full-time employees receive no additional compensation for service as a member of our Board of Directors.

-In 2017, our non-employee directors' compensation consisted of an annual cash retainer of \$100,000 and an equity retainer to each non-employee director upon his or her first election as such and annually thereafter with a value of \$200,000 on the date of grant, based upon the closing price of shares of Zoetis common stock on that date.
-The equity retainer is in the form of restricted stock units that vest on the third anniversary of the date of grant.
+In 2018, our non-employee directors' compensation consisted of:

+- an annual cash retainer of \$100,000; - an additional cash retainer of \$150,000 for the Chairman of the Board of Directors and an additional cash retainer of \$25,000 for any committee chairperson; and - an equity retainer to each non-employee director upon his or her first election as such and annually thereafter with a value of \$200,000 on the date of grant, based upon the closing price of shares of Zoetis common stock on that date.

-In 2017, we granted equity retainers in the form of restricted stock units, valued at \$200,000 in the aggregate for each director on the date of grant, as follows:
+The equity retainer is granted in the form of restricted stock units that vest on the third anniversary of the date of grant.

-- To each of Ms. Parent, Dr. Reed and Messrs.
-Bisaro, D'Amelio, Khosla, Norden, McCallister, Scully and Steere, 3,635 restricted stock units valued at \$55.02 per share. - To Dr. Rhodes upon her initial appointment to the Zoetis Board in August 2017, 3,211 restricted stock units valued at \$62.28 per share.
+In 2018, we granted equity retainers in the form of restricted stock units, valued at \$200,000 in the aggregate for each director on the date of grant.
+Each of Ms. Parent, Drs.
+Reed and Rhodes and Messrs.
+Bisaro, D'Amelio, Khosla, Norden, McCallister, Scully and Steere received 2,730 restricted stock units valued at \$73.24 per share.